FIUS/DrinklistV4/README.md

 * Required package for pip install: libpq-dev; python-dev

 ## Deploy Frontend
-You need ne mount the file   [`env.js`](frontend/public/environment/env.js) in the folder `/app/build/environment` in order for the frontend to work.
+You need to mount the file   [`env.js`](frontend/public/environment/env.js) in the folder `/app/build/environment` in order for the frontend to work.
 Customize the values as needed